Money Train: Plot

-John and Charlie both take a liking to Grace Santiago, a newly assigned decoy transit officer.
-When a serial killer known as the Torch robs a token booth and sets it on fire at risk of killing the booth attendant, John and Charlie rescue the attendant and put out the fire, but Torch escapes and knocks out Grace.
+John and Charlie both take a liking to Grace Santiago, an attractive newly assigned decoy transit officer.
+When a serial killer known as the Torch robs a token booth and sets it on fire, risking the killing of the booth attendant, John and Charlie rescue the attendant and put out the fire.
+The Torch escapes and knocks out Grace.

-John rejects Charlie’s plan to rob the money train to pay off the debt.
-When they and Grace are assigned to patrol the money train, Charlie discovers a grate in the train’s floor and a maintenance ladder leading to Central Park.
-A brawl breaks out between John and another officer, quickly involving the entire squad.
-Again blaming the brothers and accusing them of taking some of the money, Patterson continues to berate them even after realizing a collection agent miscounted.
-Charlie tells John the best time to rob the money train would be New Year's Eve, due to looser security and the year’s highest proceeds: up to $4,000,000 that night.
+John rejects Charlie's plan to rob the money train to pay off his gambling debt.
+When the brothers and Grace are assigned to patrol the money train, Charlie discovers a grate in the train's floor and a maintenance ladder leading to Central Park.
+Another fight breaks out between John and an officer, quickly involving the entire squad.
+Once again blaming the brothers for the brawl and accusing them of taking some of the money, Patterson continues to berate them even after realizing a collection agent miscounted and there is no money missing.

+Charlie tells John the best time to rob the money train would be New Year's Eve, due to less security and the year's highest proceeds: up to $4,000,000 that night.

-John gives Charlie $15,000 to pay back Mr. Brown, but while on the train, Charlie loses it to an old lady and is beaten by Brown’s men as punishment.
-John is visited by Grace, having both realized their mutual attraction to each other and the two have sex.
-Returning home, stopping by John’s apartment, he is saddened to spot Grace and John sleeping together and walks away, with John feeling remorse for hurting Charlie (as well as disappointment after Charlie tells him he lost the money).
+John gives Charlie $15,000 to pay back Mr. Brown, but while on the train, Charlie is pickpocketed by an old lady and then beaten by Brown's men as punishment for non-payment.
+John is visited by Grace, having both realized their mutual attraction to each other, and the two have sex.
+On his way home, Charlie stops by John's apartment.
+He is saddened to spot Grace and John sleeping together, and Charlie walks away.
+John feels remorse for hurting Charlie, as well as disappointment in Charlie's losing the $15,000.

 In a sting operation to apprehend Torch, Grace is disguised as a token booth attendant.
 Realizing the trap, Torch distracts police by pushing a man in front of a moving train, killing him.
 Torch sprays gasoline on Grace, but before he can light it, Charlie alerts the other officers, who open fire.
 John pursues the killer into another station, where they fight.
 Torch is burned by his gasoline and killed by an approaching train.
-Patterson fires Charlie for ruining the ambush; trying to defend Charlie, John is fired as well, leading to the brothers having a major falling out.
+Patterson fires Charlie for ruining the ambush.
+When John defends his brother to Patterson, John is fired as well, leading to the brothers having a falling out.

+Later that night at a bar, Charlie is further assaulted by Mr. Brown and his men.
+Brown threatens to murder John if the $15,000 debt is not paid to him by New Year's Day.

-On New Year's Eve, John storms into Mr. Brown’s strip club, after hearing about Charlie and defeats the mobsters using his martial arts skills, threatening Brown if anything happens to Charlie, knocking him out with a 360-degree kick into a glass enclosure.
+On New Year's Eve, John storms into Mr. Brown's strip club, after hearing about Charlie and defeats the mobsters using his Kung Fu skills, threatening Brown if anything happens to Charlie, knocking him out with a 360-degree kick into a glass enclosure.